Smart Ways My Family Saves Money Despite Rising Living Costs in America

 Utilizing Health Savings Accounts for Tax Advantages

-To maximize the benefits of an HSA:
+To maximize the benefits of an HSA:🔻

 Requesting Itemized Bills to Identify Medical Billing Errors

-When reviewing itemized bills, look for:
+When reviewing itemized bills, look for:🔻

-- Duplicate charges for the same service
+- Duplicate charges for the same service.
+We caught a double charge once.

-- Charges for services not received
+- Charges for services not received.
+This happens more often than you think.

 Maximizing Tax Credits and Government Assistance